JanithaB/GesTRO/README.md

 # GesTRO
 Hand Gesture PC Controller

-##Download and install GesTROWaveSetup.exe to use the device after pairing using bluetooth
+## Download and install GesTROWaveSetup.exe to use the device after pairing using Bluetooth